A BLESSING IN DISGUISE

 “Yeah, I see, even I have bet on that stupid cow and she made me lose!”

 “And do you know who came to win?”

 “… Kate… Love… Lowe…Lo… Loe…,” he couldn’t pronounce Kate’s surname.

 “Oh really, and how come… you… just a moment… is it… you?”

 “Yeah, it’s me.
-So now, let me get inside your car and take me to the bank.”
+So, let me get inside your car and take me to the bank.”

 “Drive well, or I will think twice before I give some money to you.”

 Kate took a deep breath and went inside.
-Since Kate and George were the only people who have bet on Bella, they would be given all the win.
+Since she and George were the only people who have bet on Bella, they would be given all the win.
 She didn’t understand why the clerk wanted to give her all the money.
-In fact she told him, that she will leave her friend’s part here and he will come to pick it by himself.
+In fact, she told him that she will leave her friend’s part here and he will come to pick it by himself.
 The clerk informed her, that the other person called this morning and renounced on the win.
 Kate smiled to herself and took a little silver suitcase from the man.
 It contained 20.000 simoleons.
 Yay!

 When she arrived, it was almost time for dinner.
 Kate went for the home-made Ratatouille accompanied by a glass of red vine.